ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 The called function in this implementation looks like:

-`sauterschwab_parameterized(sourcechart, testchart, integrand, method)`
+`sauterschwab_parameterized(integrand, method)`

-As on the homepage already mentioned, the user has now to parameterize the integration areas by himself; that means that `integrand` is no more the original function which has to be integrated; `integrand` is now the parameterized version of the original integrand including the two surface elements of both charts.
+As on the homepage already mentioned, the user has now to parameterize the integration areas by himself; that means that `integrand` is no more the original function which has to be integrated; `integrand` is now the parameterized version of the original integrand, including the two surface elements of both charts.

 Before the parameterizations/charts (parameterization = chart) are built, the user has to figure out, which integration method should be applied, and decide how accurate the integration shall be done.
 It is recommended that the user read the page 'Non-Parameterized' before he continues reading here because otherwise he may not be able to apply the concepts of 'integration method' and 'accuracy'.